Students will be able to add small numbers using visual aids.

 - Tell students to draw five dots on one wing of their ladybug.

-- Have them write the number 5 on the first line provided.
+- Have them write the number 5 on the wing.

-- Tell students to draw three dots on the other wing and write the number 3 on the second line.
+- Tell students to draw three dots on the other wing and write the number 3 on the second wing.

-- Have them count up the total dots and put that number on the bottom line.
+- Have them count up the total dots and put that number on the bottom.

-- Provide each student with another copy of the Ladybug worksheet.
+- Provide each student with a second ladybug.

 - Have each student come up with their own addition sentence (but make sure you tell them to draw five dots or less on each wing).

-- Enrichment: Have advanced students create addition sentences using addends greater than five.
+- Have advanced students create addition sentences using addends greater than five.

 - Walk around the room during Independent Working Time and make sure students are following directions.

 - Have students each create an addition sentence in their math journals on their own.

 - Observe them as they work and assess their understanding of the lesson content.